SEU-VIPGroup/Hawkeye/README.md

 mkdir bird && tar -xvf CUB_200_2011.tgz -C bird/
 ```

-We provide the meta-data file of the datasets in `metadata/`, and the train list and val list are already provided according to the  official division of the dataset, so there is no need to modify the decompressed directory of the dataset.
+We provide the meta-data file of the datasets in `metadata/`, and the train list and the val list are also provided according to the  official splittings of the dataset.
+There is no need to modify the decompressed directory of the dataset.
 The following is an example of the directory structure of two datasets.

 ```
 data